RestPack/restpack_serializer/README.md

 end
 ```

-This serailizer produces JSON in the format:
+This serailizer produces JSON in the format (this will soon change to match the [JSON API](http://jsonapi.org/) spec):

 ```javascript
 {